 At the end of 1996, Pastor Alan stepped down and the church called Pastor Joe to fill the position.
 Soon after new staff were hired, and our church continued to grow.
 We quickly went to two services, expanded the parking into the basketball courts and added children’s classrooms, until finally we realized we needed a larger facility.

 In 2000 we moved to Reyburn Intermediate School and added a third Sunday service and more classroom space for the children.
 We continued to expand our midweek ministries and programs back at our office/MPR facilities near Gettysburg and Clovis Avenue.

 In 2004 we purchased 25 acres at Shaw and McCall, knowing that was the general area God was calling us to serve.
 We began drawing up building designs and site plans, launched several capital campaigns and, though building was several years off, used the property as much as we could for Harvest Parties, Youth events and Special Sunday services under a large tent.

 In 2013 we changed our name to reflect the Loma Vista area, calling ourselves Loma Vista Community Church.
 This new named served to remind us of our mandate to reach our community for Christ.
 We launched new outreach initiatives partnering with Clovis Unified School District and other services directed towards our community.

 In 2018, we finally received permission to build from both the County and City, and broke ground on an 11000 sf Ministry Center.
 This first building ultimately will be our Family Ministry Center housing our children and youth programs, but temporarily will be our Worship Center when we first move in.
 Our permanent Worship Center will rest on the eastern side of our property.
-Our hope is to finish the building and move in in the early part of 2020.
+Our hope is to finish the building and move in in the fall of 2020.